Application, Fees & Funding

 How to apply

-If you have lived in the UK for three years or more before starting your course and currently live in England you may be eligible for funding as a student from England.
+If you have lived in the UK for five years or more before starting your course and currently live in England you may be eligible for funding as a student from England.
 Contact us for details.

 Part-time UK and EU students